Miyake-Diogo/rpi-sensors-to-cloud/README.md

-# rpi-dht11-to-cloud
+# rpi-sensors-to-cloud
-Raspiberry pi to cloud platforms usind dht11
+Raspiberry pi to cloud platforms using sensors.